 Our hopes and positive energy as we move forward are tempered by our knowledge of the challenges we face.
 We are keenly aware of the need to address each of these issues in the months and years ahead:

-Our large campus and aging buildings have suffered from years of deferred maintenance, especially during the Anglican covenant period (2007-14).
-Roofing, plumbing, wiring and heating issues must be addressed.
+- Our large campus and aging buildings suffered years of deferred maintenance during the Anglican breakaway period (2007-14).
+Although we have done most of the urgent repairs, others still need to be addressed.
 We also have a very large amount of landscaping which requires constant attention.
-Because we do not have an endowment fund, we may soon need to begin a capital campaign to pay for these things.
+Because we have only a small endowment fund, we may soon need to begin a capital campaign to pay for major improvements.

-We are very dependent on key volunteers.
-Our treasurer also serves as our volunteer administrator, and another volunteer spends hours preparing the Sunday bulletin each week.
+- We are very dependent on key volunteers.
 We are approaching the time when we may need to have a paid office manager, at least part-time.

-We are very dependent on a relatively small number of “big” pledgers; our “top five” represent more than 40 percent of our 2018 budget, and the next seven represent another 30 percent.
+- We are too dependent on a relatively small number of “big” pledgers; our “top five” represent about 40 percent of our 2021 budget, and the next seven represent another 25 percent.
 We must continue to seek a broader base of pledgers.

-Being on island is both a blessing and challenge for us.
+- Being on island is both a blessing and challenge for us.
 Our setting is physically beautiful and population density here is low, but skill sets and resources we need to maintain our campus and grow parish can often be scarce.
-Also, although we are blessed with younger families and many retired people in our community, there are fewer people in their 40s and 50s, because our island job market has very limited “upward mobility.”
+Also, although before Covid we were blessed with younger families, there are fewer people in their 40s and 50s, because our island job market has very limited “upward mobility.”
 This can limit the number of people we have in prime “volunteer” years, once small children are grown.